underscoreio/underscoreio/src/html/_posts/2015-05-28-typechecking-sql.md

 ## Slick

 Slick supports arbitrary SQL via _Plain SQL_ queries.
 Plain SQL is just one of the ways Slick allows you to access a database.
-But it's the style we're focussing on in this post.
+But it's the style we're focusing on in this post.

 The support is via interpolators: `sql` and `sqlu`, which wrap a SQL statement, do the right thing to substitute in values safely, and convert values into Scala types.
 We've described this in Chapter 6 of [Essential Slick].